 photo credit Libby Lewis

 exhibits is a collection of experimental poems that create a museum exhibition, complete with multiple galleries, background materials presented by the curator, and the trappings of any museum (placards, curatorial text, announcements, etc).
-Using the museum format to engage a gaze often averted, and averted to disastrous impact, the book creates windows into a story shared by possibly a quarter of women in this country but rarely discussed: the decades-long impacts of childhood sexual abuse.
-Given the history of Natives and American museums, this indigenous writer can’t help but engage that, and hopes to repatriate her own stolen body across the course of the work.
+This book uses the museum format to engage with how the experience of childhood trauma doesn't end when you turn eighteen, and the effects ripple, even for decades, finding new ways to manifest and asking to be healed.
+Given the history of Natives and American museums, this indigenous writer can’t help but feel that too, and hopes to repatriate her own stolen body across the course of the work.

-If you're curious about the work, feel free to email me or check out what's out in the world so far: it has a special section on my Published work page.
+If you're curious about this work-in-progress, feel free to email me or check out what's out in the world so far: it has a special section on my Published work page.